cpfaff/mspm/README.md

 documentation of the folders and files.

-NOTE: While you can name all the files in your R project how you want, it is recommended to follow a naming convention.
-You should only use small letters, no special characters, no trailing and leading spaces and separate single words with an underscore (i.e. snake_case, e.g. raw_tree_data.csv).
+NOTE: While you can name all the files in your R project how you want, it is recommended to follow one naming convention.
+Here we use small letters only, no special characters, no trailing and leading white spaces and separate words are combined with an underscore (i.e. snake_case, e.g. `raw_tree_data.csv`).
 You should also carefully select the names of files to best reflect their contents.
 I know this is hard, but try it!

 * full overview